unnamed variables and patternsunnamed variables and patterns

 Unnamed Variables

 It often happens that we have to define a variable that we don’t need later.
-Here are two examples that probably most of you know:
+Here are two examples that you probably know:

 Example 1: Exceptions – here, we don’t use e: